wyetherp/crumb_main/README.md

 ## Why This Exists

-My brother Luke showed me how bad moderin interfaces are.
+My brother Luke showed me how bad modern interfaces are.
 Watching him struggle with interfaces designed for perfect minds showed me: technology should adapt to humans, not force humans to adapt.

 Most "smart" devices optimize for engagement.
 CRUMB optimizes for presence.